 Attention Restoration Theory suggests that a human-made environment of objects—cars and buildings—requires high-frequency processing in the brain; while a landscaped environment allows the observer to relax his or her attention, resulting in reduced muscle tension, lower heart rate, and a generally less stressful physiology.
 What naturally appeals to us, what is considered beautiful, while subjective, also follows a kind of “universal” tendency. for instance, a Harvard Medical School study showed that people gravitated to rounded edges and that the amygdala (the part of our brain that registers fear) was more active when people looked at sharp-edged objects.
 Symmetrical shapes are generally considered more appealing than asymmetrical ones.
 I talk more about this in Chapter 8 of my book “Water Is…”.
 Shape (e.g., symmetry), texture, tone, height and colour all play a role in determining how mind, heart and spirit function in the creative process.
 A study published in 2000 by environmental psychologist Nancy Wells found that ample daylight and greenery boosted attentiveness, focus, and academic performance.

-A study published in 2000 by environmental psychologist Nancy Wells found that ample daylight and greenery boosted attentiveness, focus and academic performance.
 A UK study demonstrated that a spacious and attractive courtyard encourages positive social interaction.
 In her August 2015 presentation at the ISA Annual Conference in Orlando, Florida, Ellen Vincent reported on therapeutic benefits of Nature images in various settings.
 Studies conducted from the 1980s to the present have indicated that Nature views reduce stress, anxiety and pain and that architecture affects medical outcomes.

 In discussing the use of shapes in design, Vanseo Design describes natural and organic shapes and form as irregular.
 They have more curves and are uneven and tend to be pleasing and comforting.
 While they can be man-made (ink blobs), they are typically represent shapes found in nature such as a leaves, rocks, and clouds.